monacorona/es6/README.md

 ## Additional Practice

+###Template Literals
-**Template Literals**: There are serious security issues with inserting user input into your code.
+There are serious security issues with inserting user input into your code.
 Complete exercise 9 to learn about and practice a more secure approach.

+###Classes
-**Classes** ES6 adds class-based object-oriented programming.
+ES6 adds class-based object-oriented programming.
 Research ES6 classes to complete exercises 12 and 13. <details><summary>Click to expand more information about ES6 classes.</summary>

 Classes in ES6 are defined as "syntactical sugar" on top of the prototypal patterns.